panacanadianpeep/time-tracker/README.md

 # time-tracker
-A productivity tool to see any defects in attention and others
+A productivity tool using RescueTime